adkron/dirtyinformation.com/_posts/2014-08-15-missed-chances.markdown

 time getting my head into the situation I am in.

 The progress of sales can be very hard to measure.
-Conversations can seems to speed very quickly and then grind to a hault.
+Conversations can seem to speed very quickly and then grind to a hault.
 Therefor it is extreamly difficult for me to feel accomplished until a sale is complete.
 What can we do make sales go faster?